rubixchain/learn/docs/xell-wallet/setup-wallet.md

 ![re-enter image](/img/xellimages/re-enter.png)

-- If you click on "skip", your wallet is ready.
+- If you click on "skip", you can see the dashboard of the wallet.

 **8. Dashboard:**
 - You are on the Xell dashboard.
 Your Rubix DID looks like : bafybmic7in6fgxetjxqwn4gk2nih55u*bk7o2a274hkeoputuynlvfx7x7m